MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/configure-client-access-control-smb-over-quic-preview.md

 - A client certificate that is:
   - Issued by a certificate authority trusted by the SMB server.
   - Installed in the client's certificate store.
 - Administrative privileges for the SMB server you're configuring.

 > [!NOTE]
-> We recommended using SMB over QUIC with Active Directory domains, however it isn't required.
+> We recommend using SMB over QUIC with Active Directory domains, however it isn't required.
 You can also use SMB over QUIC on a workgroup-joined server with local user credentials and NTLM.

-## Configure SMB over QUIC CAC
+## Configure client access control

 ## Gather the SMB client certificate information